 Legitimacy: Defined by the institutional position (acquired by law or perceived by the public to be legitimate) of the stakeholders and their involvement in the law design and/or by the type of antibiotics flow formal (flow monitored by the government) or informal.
 Resources: Defined by stakeholders’ knowledge of ABU, ABR, and regulations, and by the technical (financial, human, material) resources to apply the new regulations.
 Connections: Number of interactions within the veterinary drug value chain and quality of stakeholder’s relationships (level of trust, frequency of connection, formal or informal). +++ strong, ++ medium, + weak, – absent, ? indetermined.
 NA: not assessed.
+Agencies level 1 and 2: local drugstores.
 Definitions adapted from Zimmermann, 2007; Poupaud et al., 2021; Bordier et al.,2018.

 Figure 4: Onion ring visualization of the technical and social capital of the identified stakeholders within the chain regarding regulations to reduce antibiotic use from semi-structured interviews (n=39), 2021, Vietnam.

-*: focus on new regulations on the progressive ban of AB in the feed (n°13/2020/ND-CP) and mandatory prescription (n°122020TT-BNNPTNT).
+WOAH: World Organization of Animal Health; WHO: World Health Organization; FAO: Food and Agriculture Organization; MARD: Ministry of Agriculture and Rural Development; DAH: Department of Animal Health; DLP: Department of Livestock Production; Sub-DAHLP: Sub-Department of Animal Health and Livestock Production; agencies level 1 and 2: local drugstores.*: focus on new regulations on the progressive ban of antibiotics in the feed (n°13/2020/ND-CP) and mandatory prescription (n°122020TT-BNNPTNT).
 Sphere of control: stakeholders who are central to behaviors and activities.
 Sphere of influence: stakeholders who have the power to change the outcome on impacts.
 Sphere of concern: stakeholders who have no control over the actions of others but who are affected by the regulations.
 Absent: stakeholders who have no control over regulations.
 Onion ring visualization adapted from (Bordier et al. 2018; Zimmermann and Maennling 2007).

 Public sector